InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 ### Results

-For the full results [State of InnerSource 2016](/documents/surveys/InnerSourceCommonsSurvey2016.pdf)
+For the full results see the [State of InnerSource 2016 Report](/documents/surveys/InnerSourceCommonsSurvey2016.pdf).

 ### Authors